 The FASTEST way to gain authority and be recognized as a leader in your industry, niche, or space of expertise is by building a presence online, especially on Instagram.
-Growing a successful Instagram whether for your business, personal brand, or to build a career as an influencer isn’t easy going into 2021 though, and clearly it is a different platform than it was a couple years ago.
+Growing a successful Instagram whether for your business, personal brand, or to build a career as an influencer isn’t easy going, and clearly it is a different platform than it was a couple years ago.

 Gone are the days when you can post once in a while, be featured on a large account and gain thousands of followers instantly, follow unfollow and grow by the hundreds.
 With legitimate careers being made and businesses blowing up now, comes also legitimate work and effort needed to be successful.